joaquinrovira/upv-oos-reservations/README.md

 ## Contributing

-As there is no official public API, the agent may break at any time and I make no promises on maintaining the project.
+As there is no official public API, the agent may break at any time.
+Pull requests are welcome.
-In case the URL need to be changed, please modify the code in [`lib/requests`](./lib/requests/) and make a pull request.

 ## Disclaimer

 The UPV **does not authorize** the use of this program.
-This has been published merely for **educational purposes only**.
+This has been published for **educational purposes only**.